 Diversity at Camp Narnia

-As a summer camp, Camp Narnia is open to all campers, regardless of their background.
-One of our guiding principles is to be an open and welcoming place for people of all backgrounds.
-Our camp is not based in any religion, or associated to any faith based or political organisation, and we make an effort to be a comfortable place for everybody.
+Camp Narnia is open to all campers, regardless of background.
+One of our guiding principles is to be an open and welcoming place for all.
+Our camp is not based in any religion, or associated with any faith based or political organization, and we make an effort to be a comfortable place for everybody.
 As a team, we recognize that diversity and acceptance are only possible if we actively work towards inclusion, empathy and understanding in every aspect of our work.

 Some of the things we do at camp to encourage diversity are: